Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 This ensures that the bootstrapper can run out-of-the-box on all systems starting with Windows 7.

 During build, the bootstrapper and the manifest file are copied to the output directory by a custom MSBuild task provided through the package.
-In order to instruct which assembly needs to be executed and which runtime version is required by the application, a special configuration file is injected inside the bootstrapper as part of this process.
+A special configuration file, instructing which assembly to run and which version of the runtime is required, is injected as embedded resource inside the bootstrapper as part of the build process.

 Any file metadata present on the target assembly, such as `ProductName`, `FileDescription`, `FileVersion`, `ProductVersion`, `LegalCopyright`, etc. gets copied to the bootstrapper executable.
 If there is an icon specified on the project through the `<ApplicationIcon>` property, it is added as well.